 # My Commitments

-The My Commitments feature in Finout provides you with an in-depth view of your cloud commitments.
+The My Commitments feature in Finout provides you with an in-depth view of your cloud commitments across providers.
+You can monitor coverage and utilization at a high level, then drill into individual Reserved Instances, Reservations, and Savings Plans to refine your commitment strategy.

-As cloud services continue to grow and diversify, users are frequently navigating numerous commitments, each with its own distinct terms.
-Given this increasing complexity, there's a significant demand for a straightforward, efficient tool that allows users to manage these commitments while optimizing costs and usage.
+As cloud services continue to grow and diversify, you are frequently navigating numerous commitments, each with its own distinct terms.
+Given this increasing complexity, there's a significant demand for a straightforward, efficient tool that lets you manage these commitments while optimizing costs and usage.

 * **Increase utilization**: Identify commitment plans with low usage and implement strategies to increase their utilization.